NDHU School of Management: Foundation

+Fast growth

-In 2008, with merger of NDHU and NHUE, the Graduate Institute of Natural Resources Management and Graduate Institute of Environmental Policy were incorporated into newly-established NDHU College of Environmental Studies.
+In 2008, with merger of NDHU and NHUE, the Graduate Institute of Natural Resources Management and Graduate Institute of Environmental Policy were incorporated into newly established NDHU College of Environmental Studies.
+Meanwhile, NDHU SOM established Department of Tourism, Recreation, and Leisure Studies through merger of Graduate Institute of Tourism and Recreation Management and Department of Sport and Leisure Studies from NDHU College of Humanities and Social Sciences.

+In 2010, NDHU SOM established the oldest three international MBA & MS programs among Taiwanese business schools, MBA in Business Administration, MBA in International Business, MS in Finance.
+In 2011, NDHU School of Management offered International BBA in Management Science and Finance, which was one of Taiwan's oldest international BBA programs.

+In 2022, NDHU School of Management was ranked among the world's Top 150 institutions in Hospitality & Tourism Management jointly with NDHU College of Environmental Studies (Ecotourism) and NDHU College of Indigenous Studies (Indigenous Tourism) by Academic Ranking of World Universities (ARWU).

+In 2023, NDHU SOM established International BBA in Accounting and Information Management, was NDHU SOM's 2nd international BBA program.
+In 2024, it established International BBA in Digital Marketing and Service Innovation, was the 3rd international BBA program of the school.

 The establishment of NDHU School of Management set many records in Taiwan.
-The school was the first business school in Eastern Taiwan, as well as the first institution in Taiwan to award MBA Logistics Management, MSc Natural Resources Management, MSc Environmental Policy, MBA Tourism and Recreation Management, and PhD Natural Resources and Environmental Studies.
+It was the first business school in Eastern Taiwan and the first institution in Taiwan to award MBA Logistics Management, MSc Natural Resources Management, MSc Environmental Policy, MBA Tourism and Recreation Management, and PhD Natural Resources and Environmental Studies.

-In 2022, the school was ranked as world's Top 150 institution in Hospitality & Tourism Management jointly with NDHU College of Environmental Studies by Academic Ranking of World Universities (ARWU).